rahulsingh50/rahulsingh50/README.md

 # Rahul Singh

 I am Quant and Full Stack Data Scientist.
-I am interests lie in software development and integration practices in the areas of computation,AI, quantitative finance and algorithmic trading or Algotrading. <br/>
+I am interests lie in software development and integration practices in the areas of computation,AI,Machine Learning,Quantitative Finance and Algorithmic Trading or Algotrading. <br/>
 In technological interests include Python,C++,Rust,Java Scripts,TypeScripts programming as well high-performance and low latency computing using technologies such as CUDA and FPGAs. <br/>
 I am Open  to Open Source projects.<br/>